12 CBSE NCERT Political Science 7 Regional Aspirations

 Q3

-MCQ Understand The Indian State's approach to managing diversity
+MCQ Analyze Indian approach to diversity

 Answer